MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthConfig.md

 ```

 ### -PublishCertificate
-The PublishCertificate switch specifies that the specified certificate be immediately rolled over as the current certificate.
+The PublishCertificate switch immediately rolls over the specified certificate as the current certificate.
+You don't need to specify a value with this switch.

 The certificate is immediately deployed to all Client Access servers.

 ```yaml
 Type: SwitchParameter